Dteich2/cse517a_example_application_project/milestone_4/README.md

 README
 ------

+For our final comparison, we chose to test three models that had shown promising results: Ridge Regression, a decision tree regressor, and a Neural Net.
+We ran 10-fold cross-validation 10 times with each model, making sure to split the data identically.
+In doing so, we gathered 100 negative mean squared error scores for each model.

+For each possible pair within the three, we attempted to reject a null hypothesis H0 that their performance was the same using a two-tailed p-test.
+We were able to reject all three of these hypotheses within a 95% confidence interval.

+If we treat the sign of each t-value as an indicator of performance, we can “rank” our three models as follows:

+Ridge Regression > Neural Net > Tree

-For this milestone, we ran a Neural Network on our wine data, and tested it for regression.
+For this milestone, we also ran a Neural Network on our wine data, and tested it for regression.
 In Python, we used MLPRegressor from sklearn.neuralnetwork and fit it to our wine data.
 We tested out several different options for gradient descent, batch size, loss function, and number of nodes and hidden layers.
 We ended up getting the best results using adam (Adaptive Moment Estimation) for gradient descent, which was more efficient and faster